-No two programs offer the same opportunities—students must reflect on their individual academic goals when choosing between programs.
-Careful consideration of the program model will ensure that students select a program offering the educational opportunities and social connections to match their degree requirements and personal goals for off-campus study.
+No two programs offer the same opportunities—students must reflect on their individual and academic goals when choosing between programs.
+Careful consideration of the program model will ensure that students select a program offering the educational opportunities to fulfill their degree requirements and best match their personal goals for social connections and cultural engagement while participating.

 - The educational approach is different than is typical in a U.S. classroom.
 Students are expected to be independent scholars, and grades may be based on one final exam.

-- Most universities are in urban locations with student populations ranging from 5,000 to 60,000.
+- Most universities are in urban locations with student populations ranging from 5,000 to 60,000 or larger.

-- Classes are with students from the host culture, but involvement in extracurricular activities or clubs is the best way to engage with locals and make friends.
+- Classes are with students from the host culture and other international students, but involvement in extracurricular activities or clubs is the best way to engage with locals and make friends.

 - Housing options are limited depending on program location.